Degenerative Joint Disease Treatment

 Degenerative joint disease treatment is generally intended to alleviate the patient’s symptoms and increase the patient’s mobility as much as possible.
 In some cases, the condition may be surgically treated.
 However, no treatment to cure degenerative joint disease itself exists.
 Instead, when a patient is diagnosed with degenerative joint disease, the goal of treatment is to non-surgically curb the patient’s symptoms.
 Spinal surgery should only be considered as a last resort after all other conservative options have proven unsuccessful.

-Degenerative joint disease is most often caused by nothing more than the normal aging process, although factors like injury, obesity, years of smoking and prolonged repetitive activities can all exacerbate the onset of the condition.
+Degenerative joint disease in the spine is most often caused by nothing more than the normal aging process, although factors like injury, obesity, years of smoking and prolonged repetitive motions can all exacerbate the onset of the condition.
 The vertebral joints in the spine are cartilage-lined structures that stabilize the spine and allow the vertebrae to smoothly articulate without grating against one another.
 Degenerative joint disease, also known as osteoarthritis, occurs as the cartilage begins to wear away and bone-on-bone contact is the result.

 The effects of degenerative joint disease are permanent.
 When cartilage is lost, it cannot be recreated or re-grown.
 However, this isn’t to say that patients diagnosed with the condition are resigned to a life of discomfort.
 In fact, osteoarthritis in the spine and other areas of the body is highly treatable and often responds well to a regimen of conservative techniques.
 Rather than attempting to cure the condition, a conservative course of degenerative joint disease treatment focuses on the patient’s well-being and is designed to alleviate chronic pain, improve spinal flexibility and strengthen the neck or back.